Politics & Government

 Related

 Founded in Los Angeles in 2018, Urban Alchemy describes itself as a “social enterprise.”
-The nonprofits has contracts with cities like Portland, San Francisco, Oakland, Los Angeles and Santa Fe, New Mexico, and is best known for running homeless shelters, including set-ups resembling Denver’s micro-communities.
-Urban Alchemy hires and trains people recovering from homelessness, addiction and incarceration for jobs in shelters or as street ambassadors, and has provided a service similar to Denver’s STAR program, where mental health professionals respond to select emergency calls, in other cities.
+The nonprofit has contracts with cities like Portland, San Francisco, Oakland, Los Angeles and Santa Fe, and is best known for running homeless shelters, including set-ups resembling Denver’s micro-communities.
+Urban Alchemy hires and trains people recovering from homelessness, addiction and incarceration for jobs in shelters or as street ambassadors, and has provided a service similar to Denver’s STAR program, in which mental health professionals respond to select emergency calls.

-But as Denver mulls going into business with Urban Alchemy, other cities are having second thoughts about working with the nonprofit because of a lack of transparency.
-The City of Austin declined to renew contracts with Urban Alchemy in September after it lied about how many people were successfully exiting its shelters.
+But as Denver mulls going into business with Urban Alchemy, other cities are having second thoughts about working with the nonprofit because of its lack of transparency.
+The City of Austin declined to renew contracts with Urban Alchemy in September, after it lied about how many people were successfully exiting its shelters.

 That same month, the City of San Francisco determined that Urban Alchemy overspent money from contracts to give shelter staff pay bumps.
 City officials labeled the nonprofit an “increased risk to public funds” for poorly reporting data on employees in October, but downgraded its designation on November 21 after Urban Alchemy made changes to its record-keeping process.

 The City of Los Angeles signed a $2.3 million contract with Urban Alchemy to provide 88 beds at a city-run shelter.
-On November 14, the Los Angeles Times reported that inspectors found only 44 beds, but the city is catching most of the heat for misreporting it court.
-In Birmingham, Alabama, the city council delayed a vote on a $1.7 million, one-year contract with Urban Alchemy to run an addiction recovery facility.
-Birmingham City Councilmembers were reportedly worried about a lack of transparency.
+On November 14, the Los Angeles Times reported that inspectors found only 44 beds, but the city is catching most of the heat for misreporting the numbers in court.
+The Birmingham, Alabama, city council delayed a vote on a $1.7 million, one-year contract with Urban Alchemy to run an addiction recovery facility; councilmembers were reportedly worried about a lack of transparency.

 Related